Ekofisk II, Norway

 - Constructing two new platforms at the Ekofisk complex

 In March 2009 ConocoPhillips was granted permission to use the Mærsk Innovator for drilling eight injection wells on the Ekofisk 2 / 4VA.
-Mærsk Innovator will drill the wells till the end of 2011.
+The platform became operational in 2010.

 In January 2010 Seawell was awarded a contract to carry out maintenance services on Ekofisk 2 / 4K and 2 / 4X platforms.
 The five-year contract also covered maintenance services for the Eldfisk 2 / 7A and 2 / 7B.